serdarozturk/chainpoint-services/node-proof-state-service/README.md

 ## Data In
 The proof state service serves as the a proof state storage mechanism for all hashes as they are being processed.
-As proofs are constructed for each hash, state data is received and stored in a Crate DB cluster from the aggregator and calendar services.
+As proofs are constructed for each hash, state data is received and stored in a Postgres from the aggregator and calendar services.
 As anchors objects are completed and added to the proof, a proof ready message is also queued for the proof generator service indicating that a Chainpoint proof is ready to be created for the current state data.
 These proof ready messages are both published and consumed by this service.
 Milestone events occurring during the proof building process are logged to a hash tracker table.

 #### Splitter Service
 When the splitter service splits a batch of hashes received from the api service, it queues hash object messages bound for the proof state service for tracking of that event.